greezybacon/Phlite-Db/doc/Db/models.md

 In the above example, the `name` field is retrieved from the database when fetching the User instance via the `lookup` method.
 The instances fields are retrieved magically and map to the column names in the database.
-The fields should *not* be specified in your model class or this magic will not work properly.
+The fields should *not* be specified in your model class as properties, or this magic will not work properly.

 Relationships defined in your `joins` property in your model's meta data are also accessible via magic properties.
 They will be loaded lazily from